pemn/usage-gui/README.md

 ## Features
  - A graphical user interface generated from a simple one line template
  - Dynamic lists for the comboboxes, capable of reading fields from csv and xlsx files.
+ - Data persistence and save/load of panel settings using .ini files.
+ - Copy the full script command line to clipboard, so you can run it on enviroments without a display (Ex.: telnet/ssh).
- - Can be packaged into a exe
+ - Can be packaged into a standalone exe.
  - Uses the ubiquitous and mature Tkinter for the backend rendering
- - All dependencies used are bungled by default on the most popular python installations distributions.
+ - All modules used are bundled by default on the most popular python distributions.
  - Single file.
 All resources (icon, logo, classes) are included in a single .py file (or exe if you package).
- - Can easily be embedded with business logic to create a single file standalone solution, even without packaing (single .py file)
+ - Can easily be embedded with business logic to create a single file standalone solution, even without packaging (single .py file)
  - Open Source as detailed in the license
  - Flexible.
 Can be used with any script whose source files are ASCII files.
  - Supported file types out of the box (more can be easily added just by editing the hardcoded list):